neuschaefer/stg1/README.md

 ## Maintainers

-StGit is maintained by Catalin Marinas and Peter Grayson.
+stg1 is maintained by J. Neuschäfer.

+Special thanks to Catalin Marinas and Peter Grayson.

 For a complete list of StGit's authors, see [AUTHORS.md](AUTHORS.md).